 Richard Wagner's monumental, four-day "complete work of Art," The Ring of the Nibelung, begun in 1848 and completed in 1876, serves as the centrepiece for an interdisciplinary investigation of music, theatre, literature, politics, history, psychology and philosophy from the mid-19th century to the present.
 Special attention will be paid to Wagner's interaction with the philosophers Schopenhauer and Nietzsche.
 A weekly "listening lab" is a required part of the class.

-Instructor: Steven Burns

-Format: Lecture, Tutorial, Listening Lab
+Instructor: Steven Burns Format: Lecture, Tutorial, Listening Lab

-Exclusion: CTMP 2010/3010/4010 for 1997/98 only

 CTMP 3130.03: The Thought of Michel Foucault